 Form feed characters used for indentation have an unspecified effect on the character count used to determine the scope of a block.

 6.55.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance of ISO/IEC 24772-1 subclause 55.5.